Application for Graduation

 Graduate Degrees are conferred in May, August, & December of each year.

-Students are eligible to participate in the commencement ceremonies after they have enrolled in their capstone course, presented their project or thesis proposal, or defended their thesis or project paper.
-The Graduate School Hooding and Minot State University's Commencement Ceremonies are held each year in May.
-Eligible students who are completing their studies in summer or fall may elect to participate in either the prior or the following May ceremony.
+Graduate students are eligible to participate in Hooding and Commencement after they have enrolled in their capstone course, presented their project or thesis proposal, or defended their thesis or project paper.
+Eligible students completing their studies in summer or fall may elect to participate in either the prior or the following May ceremony.

 Graduate School Citation for Excellence

 The Citation for Excellence is awarded by the Graduate School in recognition of outstanding achievements by students completing graduate programs at MSU.
 Students selected for this honor will exemplify excellence in areas consistent with the mission of the MSU Graduate School including critical inquiry, creativity, discovery, and leadership.

-Graduate program directors may submit nominations for the Citation for Excellence in the form of a letter to the Associate Vice President of the Graduate School.
+Graduate program directors may submit nominations for the Citation for Excellence in the form of a letter to the head of the Graduate School.
 Supporting documentation and other evidence describing achievements beyond typical expectations should accompany the letter of nomination.
 This information should be filed in the Graduate School Office by March 15.

 Nominees will be reviewed by a committee* of the Graduate Council who will award the Citations for Excellence based on the criteria specified below.
 The number of Citations awarded each year will be at the discretion of the committee and will reflect the qualifications of the pool of nominees.